Federal judge dismisses Disney's free speech lawsuit against DeSantis

 “Here, similarly, no one reading the text of the challenged laws would suppose them directed against Disney,” the judge wrote.
 “The laws do not mention Disney.”

+The DeSantis-appointed chairman of the revamped district, Martin Garcia, called the lawsuit a distraction.
+He said now that it is behind them, board members can focus on making appropriate changes to the district's operations “to promote transparency and accountability while bringing more prosperity to more people in Florida."

-“This is an important case with serious implications for the rule of law, and it will not end here," the company said in a statement.
-“If left unchallenged, this would set a dangerous precedent and give license to states to weaponize their official powers to punish the expression of political viewpoints they disagree with.”
+Disney said the case was too important for it to end, with serious implications for the rule of law.

+“If left unchallenged, this would set a dangerous precedent and give license to states to weaponize their official powers to punish the expression of political viewpoints they disagree with," Disney said in a statement.

 The governor's press secretary, Jeremy Redfern, said the judge's decision supported DeSantis' belief that Disney doesn't have a right to its “own special government.”